Ahm7dKhalifa/ASP.NET_Web_API_Basics/README.md

 # Courses or books Folder :
 some of resources and Materials Which I Learn From like slides , pdf , projects. <br/>
 ## I prefer to study The technology from different Resources, especially books and official documents
-most of the Courses is directly free or just free for limited time from <br/>
-Most courses are free of charge directly or for a limited period since participating in the course site.
+most of the Courses is directly free or just free for a limited period since participating in the course site <br/>